MisterCoderman/cossacks-1.52/README.md

 # 🗂️ What about the classic version without mods, but with the bug fixes from version 1.42?
 This is Cossacks: Back to War 1.52 Classic Edition.
 It’s available as a separate archive, which you can download [here](https://archive.org/download/cossacks-back-to-war-v-1.52-2025_202506/Cossacks%20Back%20to%20War%20v1.52%20Classic%20Edition.zip) .
 This version doesn’t include any built-in mods, but all new cheat codes still work, as they are written into the game engine rather than the game resources.

+# 🖥️ Windows XP Support — For True Retro Enthusiasts

+While our main focus is on modern operating systems, we haven’t forgotten the users of Windows XP — the legendary OS that became a symbol of its era.
+Version 1.52 already runs successfully on Windows XP SP3, and we’re actively developing a special edition — Cossacks: Back to War 1.52 Legacy Edition — tailored specifically for this system.

+This version will include all the features and improvements of 1.52, including full multiplayer support compatible with players on Windows 11, Linux, and macOS.

+# ⚠️ Important: Support for Windows 9x (95/98/ME) and Windows 2000 will not be implemented for the following reasons:

+These systems lack support for multi-core processors;
+Version 1.52 requires at least 256 MB of RAM and a dual-core CPU (quad-core or higher recommended);
+Even with deep optimization, the game remains too resource-intensive for platforms without SMP (Symmetric Multiprocessing) — multithreading is a core part of the new engine version.

 ## ⚠️ A backup copy of the project and the source code are also available on the Internet Archive.
 [Internet Archive](https://archive.org/details/cossacks-back-to-war-v-1.52-2025_202506)